aellispierce/eat_and_run/README.md

 Find it here: https://eatandrun.herokuapp.com/api/v1/trails

 Eat and Run is an API that takes two basic parameters: a food and your location.
+It will give you options for nearby trails where you can go work off that food.

-The app will then return the top five item/brand/calorie food matches, and average those calories.
+The app returns the top five item/brand/calorie food matches, and averages those calories.

+With this average, a target mileage is calculated (based on the rough estimate of 90 calories burned per mile walked).

-Relevant options for nearby trails are displayed below--trails near your location are selected based on the closest match of trail length and the amount of calories that need to be burned off.
+Relevant options for nearby trails are displayed below.
+Trails are selected based on the closest match of trail's length and the target mileage.

 If there are no local trails within 3 miles of the target mileage, all local trails will be displayed.

 Trail information includes the trail length, description, various activities, and a link to a picture.

 The vision for an app's UI would be: enter the food you just ate, and see a snapshot of a leafy local trail.
-Now working off your food isn't a chore...it is as enticing as your meal.
+Now working off your food isn't a chore...it is as enticing as your meal was.

 We are utilizing two APIs:
 Nutritionix  https://www.mashape.com/msilverman/nutritionix-nutrition-database
 TrailAPI  https://www.mashape.com/trailapi/trailapi

-In our calculation of calories eaten vs. miles to walk, we are using the rough estimate of 90 calories burned per mile walked.

 #SEARCH PARAMETERS